-Fiscal 2024 saw the impact of policy tightening and a reduction in inflation in most of the markets we operate in.
-Global GDP is estimated to have grown at 3.2% in CY 2023, compared to 3.5% in CY 2022(1).
-Worldwide IT spending on software and IT services was ~ \$2.3 trillion(2) in CY 2023 while IT services saw an estimated total spending of \$1.4 trillion.
-We expect the client spending and investments to move towards Artificial Intelligence (AI) and generative AI (gen AI) in the near term.
+Global GDP is estimated to have grown at 3.2% in CY 2024(1), down 10bps compared to the previous year.
+The IT services growth during the same period has remained flat at 4.7%(2).
+We expect client spending and investments to continue to move towards AI in the near term.
 These investments are expected to be crucial during this period of economic uncertainty.

-There is a new wave of dynamism in technologies.
-The industry is feeling the pressure to build AI strategies and stay ahead.
-We saw generative AI starting to reshape the industry in fiscal 2024.
-We continued to witness businesses attempting to reimagine their cost structures, increase business resilience and agility, personalize experiences for customers and employees, and launch new and disruptive products and services, aided by generative AI.
+The dynamism in technologies continues and the industry is feeling the pressure to build AI strategies and stay ahead.
+We saw AI starting to reshape the industry in fiscal 2025.
+We continued to witness businesses attempting to reimagine their cost structures, increase business resilience and agility, personalize experiences for customers and employees, and launch new and disruptive products and services, aided by enterprise AI.
 With our leadership position in AI, we believe we are well-positioned to take advantage of these market opportunities.